For More Information

 - Talia Ringer, Karl Palmskog, Ilya Sergey, Milos Gligoric, and Zachary Tatlock.
 QED at Large: A Survey of Engineering of Formally Verified Software.
 Foundations and Trends® in Programming Languages: Vol. 5: No. 2-3, pp 102-281.
 2019.

 Selected Articles in Journals

 - Alex Sanchez-Stern, Emily First, Timothy Zhou, Zhanna Kaufman, Yuriy Brun, and Talia Ringer.
 Passport: Improving Automated Formal Verification Using Identifiers.
-To appear in ACM Transactions in Programming Languages and Systems (TOPLAS).
-2023.
+TOPLAS Volume 45, Issue 2: No. 12, pp 1-30.
+Presented at PLDI 2023.